The responsibility for a child's education rests with their parents. In England, education is compulsory, but school is

 Children under school age

-Where a child is not of statutory school age, or is not registered at a school, the parent/carer is not required in law, to seek permission to home educate or take the initiative in informing the LA.
+Where a child is not of statutory school age, or is not registered at a school, the parent/carer is not required in law, to seek permission to home educate or take the initiative in informing the Local Authority - LA.
 However, it helps the LA considerably if parents/carers inform the authority, stating the pupil's name, date of birth, address and date of commencement of home education.

 For more information please contact the School Attendance and Education Welfare Team from the contact area.